Dallas Stars fire coach Pete DeBoer after losing in the West final for a 3rd year in a row

 “No one’s a bigger fan of Jake Oettinger than me, as a person or a goalie,” DeBoer said.
 “There’s one motive, and that’s how do we survive this and get it to a Game 6.
 And I have to live with those consequences.
 If it works, great, we’re in Edmonton tonight and you guys are telling me how awesome a move it was.
 And when it doesn’t, I’ve got to stand up here and do this, and I understand.”

-Oettinger was pulled only 7:09 into Game 5 at home Thursday night after Mattias Janmark's goal put Edmonton up 2-0.
-The Oilers scored again less than a minute after Casey DeSmith took over on the way to a 6-3 win that set up a Stanley Cup Final rematch against Florida, though Dallas got within 4-3 a minute into the third period.
+Oettinger was pulled in the series finale after Mattias Janmark's goal put Edmonton up 2-0.
+The Oilers scored again less than a minute after Casey DeSmith took over on the way to a victory that set up a Stanley Cup Final rematch against Florida, though Dallas got within 4-3 a minute into the third period.

-“The reality is if I make one or two of those saves, then I’m still playing in the game,” Oettinger said in his first public comments since.
+“The reality is if I make one or two of those saves, then I’m still playing in the game,” Oettinger said two days after the loss.
 “The way I’m looking at it is, how can I get better from that?
 How can I can make those saves that I made all playoffs?”

 The 26-year-old goalie has been to the playoffs in four consecutive seasons and won six postseason series.
 That stretch began in 2022, when Dallas took top-seeded Calgary to a Game 7, and Oettinger had 64 saves before Johnny Gaudreau's OT goal ended the first-round series.